untitled_design_3.png

 • The purpose or purposes of a student organization must not conflict with the educational functions or established policies of the university.
 It is incumbent upon any person presenting objections to the application for recognition or continuance of an organization to demonstrate how and in what manner the registration or continuance of that organization would conflict with the policies of the university.
 These concerns should be directed to Student Leadership and Involvement.

 • The purpose and/or functions of a student organization must not duplicate those of an existing recognized student organization.
 This requirement, however, is not applicable to an organization with religious or political purposes and/or functions as declared in its constitution on file with the university.
 The university may rescind the recognized status of an organization upon a determination that the organization is no longer fulfilling the purposes and/or functions described in its constitution.
 If an organization feels that a newly recognized organization duplicates its stated purpose as set forth in its constitution, it may seek a review through the Director of Student Life.
 This is accomplished by providing a letter explaining how another organization duplicates its stated purpose.
-Preference is given to the organization that has had recognized status longer and is in good standing.
+Preference is given to the organization that is active and has had recognized status longer.

 • If there is reasonable cause to believe that the organization seeking recognition is merely a reconstitution, in some form, of an organization that has lost university recognition, the request for recognition may be denied.
 Reasonable cause to draw this conclusion may be based on any of multiple factors, including overlapping membership, similarity of purpose, and the timing of both the prior loss of recognition and the request for new recognition.
 If it is determined that a recognized student organization is a reconstitution of a previous organization that lost university recognition, recognition shall be revoked if there is reasonable cause to do so.